quang-do-se/aws-certs/devops/tmp/study.md

 When routing **portions of users**, always choose Amazon Route 53.

-When you see a question about reporting on an API call, that's likely to be `AWS CloudTrail`.
+When you see a question about reporting on API calls or logs, that's likely to be `AWS CloudTrail`.

 ----------